aka: Wash Your Mouth Out With Soap

 - Sisterhood Series by Fern Michaels: Collateral Damage has FBI director Elias Cummings threaten this sort of punishment to Daniel Winters for throwing four-letter words around.

-- In Lucky You by Carl Hiaasen, there's a white supremacist whose nice liberal parents once washed his mouth out for saying "n***r".
-Now he can be as racist as he pleases, but he can't bring himself to utter the word "n***r" — the other white supremacists laugh at him for it.
+- In Lucky You by Carl Hiaasen, there's a white supremacist whose nice liberal parents once washed his mouth out for saying the N-word.
+Now he can be as racist as he pleases, but he can't bring himself to utter the N-word, much to the amusement of the other white supremacists.

 - The Catcher in the Rye: Holden Caulfield tries asking Ward Stradlater if Stradlater gave Jane Gallagher the time.
 That, by the way, is old slang for having sex with someone.
 Stradlater responds "What a thing to say.
 Want me to wash your mouth out with soap?"